 This course introduces the skills necessary to communicate effectively across the full range of roles that will be encountered in healthcare and public health settings.
 Appropriate customer service skills, effective written and oral communication, and ethical and cultural awareness are emphasized.
-2 hrs. lecture/wk.
+2 hrs. lecture/wk

-HCIS 263 Working with Health Information Technology Systems (2 Hours)
+HCIS 263 Working with Health Information Technology (HIT) Systems (2 Hours)

-This course provides an opportunity to work with a real or simulated health information technology (HIT) system.
-Course topics include information exchange and standards as well as system usability, security, and integration.
-2 hrs. lecture/wk.
+This course is powered by Cerner architecture to give students an opportunity to work with real technology used in the healthcare environment.
+This course focuses on the end user experience with emphasis also placed on standards, system usability, security and integration.
+2 hrs. integrated lecture/lab/wk.

-HCIS 264 Configuring Electronic Health Records (2 Hours)
+HCIS 264 Configuration and Implementation of Electronic Health Records (2 Hours)